-Over 650 alumni from Project CENTRL are affecting changes needed in their communities and industries by utilizing the skills built, knowledge gained and connections made.
+Over 700 alumni from Project CENTRL are affecting changes needed in their communities and industries by utilizing the skills built, knowledge gained and connections made.
 Alumni across Arizona are volunteering on non-profit boards, creating new organizations, and serving as content matter experts.
-We have alumni that have ran for nearly all levels of elected office, including seven serving in the current Arizona State Legislature.
+We have alumni that have ran for nearly all levels of elected office, including four serving in the current Arizona State Legislature.

 Leadership is not a spectator sport.
 When a Project CENTRL participant or alumni identifies an issue or opportunity; they put a plan together and execute a project.
 Some projects met short term, specific needs while other projects lived on to change the fabric of a community.

 As a public-private partnership with University of Arizona, Arizona Center for Rural Leadership is a 501(c)(3) based out of Maricopa County Cooperative Extension and governed by an 18 member volunteer board of directors including Project CENTRL alumni and other passionate leaders.
 Learn more about the history below.

 Arizona Center for Rural Leadership does not pay indirect costs on any grants or awards.